-Now, if you know you’re going to be chasing the circle, make sure you have a car.
-If you have a car, pick up a gas can just in case.
-Boosts are your friend, not only because of the overshield they give where circle damage is concerned, but also because of the speed boost.
+Now, if you know you’re going to be chasing the circle, make sure you have vehicle.
+If you have one, pick up a gas can just in case.
+Boosts are your friend, not only because of the overshield they give where circle damage is concerned, but also because of their speed boost.

 An energy drink will boost you by 40 points, whereas a Painkiller offers 60.
 To understand what that means, look at the slim bar above your health.

 This bar is split into four segments.
-Having one segment will slowly heal you over time.
+Having one segment full means you’ll slowly heal you over time.
 Having two increases the healing speed.
 Having three makes you run faster, on top of the healing boost.
-Finally, four segments add an increase to the time it takes to aim down sights.
+Finally, four segments decrease the time it takes to aim down sights.